 - More2Life offers you an enhanced drawdown facility with an increased cash reserve for future use.

-- Just Retirement then goes on to serve you a more comprehensive Lifestyle Questionnaire which considers other conditions that most equity release plans do not cite.
+- Just Retirement then goes on to serve you a more comprehensive lifestyle questionnaire which considers other conditions that most equity release plans don’t cite.

-The impaired lifetime mortgages plans calculation is dependent on the age of the youngest proprietor and the property’s portfolio.
-However, if there’s any impairment, then the lender will undertake more calculations to ensure you get the highest amount as per your circumstances.
+The impaired lifetime mortgage plan calculation is dependent on the age of the youngest proprietor and the property’s portfolio.
+However, if there’s any impairment, the lender will undertake more calculations to ensure you get the highest amount suited to your circumstances.

-For more information on these plans and more though, be sure to click here and see how much equity you can release and contact with an expert without charge.
+For more information on these plans and more though, be sure to click here and see how much equity you can release and get in touch with an expert free of charge.